Death in St Marylebone

 Burials

-Over the nearly ten centuries of St Marylebone, parishioners have been buried in a number of different places.
-The first burial grounds, which probably surrounded the first parish church of St John the Evangelist, built c.1116, have long disappeared.
-Other sites including the Crypt of the 19th century parish church, the churchyard of the 15th - 19th century parish church, St George's Burial Grounds (Paddington Street Gardens), the St Marylebone Cemetery, East End Road, Finchley, London N2, Brookwood Cemetery in Surrey and the East London Cemetery in Plaistow still remain.
+In the nine hundred years since St Marylebone Parish Church was established, its parishioners have been buried in several various places.
+The first burial grounds, which surrounded the first parish church of St John the Evangelist, built c.1116, have long disappeared.
+However, other sites, including the Crypt of the 19th century parish church, and the churchyard of the 15th - 19th century parish church, still remain.

 Paddington Street Gardens